 Root Cause Analysis for Manufacturers

-- Convenience: You can detect safety hazards before they become a reality and predict deviations in product quality, fixing those issues before they reach consumers.
+Additionally, manufacturers can detect safety hazards before they become a reality and predict deviations in product quality, fixing those issues before they reach consumers.
 Even without an automated solution, you still gain the advantage of an arsenal of data you can use to stop problems in their tracks.

 Root Cause Analysis for Manufacturers Course by Tonex